pixeleye-io/pixeleye/README.md

 - **Clean git repo**: Unlike alternatives, we don't store your comparisons directly in the git repo.
 We keep your commits clean and avoid scenarios where failing tests are lazily approved with a hand-wavy command

 - **Self-Hostable**: You can host pixeleye on your infrastructure.
-We provide a docker-compose file to get you started. [read more](https://pixeleye.io/docs/guides/self-hosting)
+We provide a docker-compose file to get you started [read more](https://pixeleye.io/docs/guides/self-hosting).

 - **Responsive Testing**: We also support different device sizes and browsers.
 You can capture screenshots for mobile, tablet, and desktop.